mishushakov/dialogflow-web-v2/README.md

 **If your project is free and open-source**: You are good to go

 **If your project, is proprietary and running on single domain**: You should get a private license.
 For private license Pay-What-You-Want applies.
-The recommended amount is 20 EUR
+The minimal amount is 20 EUR.
+Recommended amount is 100 EUR

 **If your project is used for commercial purposes, is proprietary and running on one or more domains**: You should get a commercial license.
 The costs are calculated individually.
 As a commercial client, you also get additional benefits: